cusbg/MolArt/README.md

     described in the [documentation](https://github.com/davidhoksza/MolArt/tree/master/docs)

 - Structure mapping
+    - Automatic
         - To obtain the mapping between UniProt and PDB, MolArt is using the [SIFTS API](https://www.ebi.ac.uk/pdbe/api/doc/sifts.html), part of the [PDBe REST API](http://www.ebi.ac.uk/pdbe/pdbe-rest-api).
         - In case the SIFTS mapping yields no PDB structures, SMR is queried using its [API](https://swissmodel.expasy.org/docs/repository_help#smr_api) for available models.
+    - Custom
+        - When working with sequence which is not in UniProt or when the mapping is not known, sequence-structure mapping can be provided.
+This includes
+            - Molecule-level mapping, i.e. which PDB structures correspond to the sequence
+            - Residue-level mapping, i.e. which regions in sequence correspond to which regions in the structure

 - Structure data
   - In case an experimental structure is available in PDB for given UniProt ID, this structure is downloaded by LiteMol.
 In this case, MolArt instructs LiteMol to use the mmCIF format.
   - In case there is no experimental structure in PDB, but a model exists in SMR, MolArt instructs LiteMol to use the PDB-format structure data from SMR.